Inclusiveness and exclusivity in Ayyavazhi: View on gods

-Ayyavazhi accepts all God heads of several religions such as the concept of Allah and almost all God-heads in Hinduism.
-The Vaishnavite concept of Maha Vishnu is often referred to in Ayyavazhi scriptures.
-It also includes the avatars of Narasimha, Rama, Krishna etc. Also, many quotes in Akilam give space for glorifying the activities and discussions of Vishnu.
-More over Vaikundar is said to be son of Narayana.
-The Saivite concept of Parasiva, The Trimurthi conception, all found place here.
-It also says that Siva is the supreme head of all the Deva Sanga.
-It also includes many events about the Tamil God Muruga.
-But unlike in Hinduism, Muruga is considered as one among the six primary Avatars of Vishnu.
-Akilam refer to Vaikundar as Thanumal Vethan, which means Vaikundar himself is Siva Vishnu and Brahma.
-In midst of the meta-narrative mythography it also refers to Ganapathi, Indra, Varuna, Vayu, etc. It too refers to female god-heads such as Lakshmi, Sarasvati, Parvati, Kali, Saptha Kannis, etc. All the God-heads are treated with similar powers as referred in Hindu scriptures.
-All this divine powers (god-heads) are viewed as the lesser manifestation of one and supreme power Ekam.
+Ayyavazhi accepts the deities of several religions, including the Islamic concept of Allah and most deities in Hinduism.
+The Vaishnavite concept of Maha Vishnu is frequently referenced in Ayyavazhi scriptures, which also acknowledge his avatars, such as Narasimha, Rama, and Krishna.
+Furthermore, the Akilam glorifies the activities of Vishnu and states that Vaikundar is the son of Narayana.
+The texts incorporate the Saivite concept of Parasiva and the Trimurti, describing Shiva as the supreme head of the Deva Sanga.
+They also recount events involving the Tamil god Muruga; however, unlike in Hinduism, Muruga is considered one of the six primary Avatars of Vishnu.
+The Akilam refers to Vaikundar as Thanumal Vethan, meaning he is the embodiment of Shiva, Vishnu, and Brahma.
+The religion's meta-narrative references other deities such as Ganapathi, Indra, Varuna, and Vayu, as well as female deities like Lakshmi, Sarasvati, Parvati, Kali, and the Saptha Kannis.
+These deities are attributed powers similar to those described in Hindu scriptures.
+All these divine powers are viewed as lesser manifestations of the single supreme power, Ekam.

-But due to the advent of Kaliyan and because of the cruel nature of his boons, for the first time the supreme God or the 'God beyond Consciousness' (Ekan) incarnates in the world as Vaikundar and so all the God-heads were surrendered to Vaikundar and all the previous scriptures had lost their substances.
-And so for the Kaliyukam, Vaikundar was said to be the only worshipable God and hence, the theology of Ayyavazhi was channeled towards exclusivism.
+However, Ayyavazhi theology asserts that due to the advent of Kaliyan and his cruel boons, the supreme God (Ekan) incarnated in the world as Vaikundar.
+Consequently, all other deities surrendered to Vaikundar, and all previous scriptures lost their substance.
+For the Kaliyukam, Vaikundar is declared the only worshipable God, channeling Ayyavazhi theology toward exclusivism.

-Apart from this it also refers to some God-heads from Abrahamic traditions.
-It says that Narayana, who is one among the three power-head in Ayyavazhi Trinity was the one who incarnates as Christ.
-Quotes from Akilam and Arul Nool refers to the Islamic conception of 'Allah', also.
+The texts also reference deities from Abrahamic traditions.
+It states that Narayana, part of the Ayyavazhi Trinity, incarnated as Christ.
+Quotes from the Akilam and the Arul Nool also refer to the Islamic conception of Allah.

-By all these, Akilam reveals an inclusive character of God.
-It don't rejects any religion's views on focussing the God.
-A quote in Akilam refers Vaikundar as, "You moves around the world in various forms".
-So, it says that one and the single god is worshipped in different names all over the world.
+Through these references, the Akilam reveals an inclusive view of the divine, accepting different religions' concepts of God.
+A quote in the text addresses Vaikundar, saying, "You move around the world in various forms," suggesting that a single God is worshipped under different names globally.